5 Important Tokyo Laws Tourists Must Know

 Using scooter suitcases

 The currently trending electric scooter suitcases should not be operated on public roads in Japan.
 These devices, designed for airport use with a top speed of around 10 km/h, do not meet the safety standards required by Japanese traffic laws, such as having proper brakes and turn signals.
-Morever, as of July 2024, driving without a license can result in penalties of up to three years in prison or fines of up to 500,000 JPY, so don’t try to take to the streets with one of these.
+Morever, driving without a license can result in penalties of up to three years in prison or fines of up to 500,000 JPY, so don’t try to take to the streets with one of these.

 Photo for illustrative purposes